Contact Us

 The VA Department of Environmental Quality (DEQ) has enacted Stormwater regulations that require development in these areas to meet new water quality standards.
 Using specific data regarding impervious areas, the amount Water quality treatment for each site is determined using the Runoff Reduction Spreadsheet.

 Using specific data regarding impervious areas, the amount of phosphorus to be removed from the water will be determined.
-Land development of one (1) acre or greater in non CPPA will also be required to provide water quality treatment as part of the RMSP permit approval.
+Land development of one (1) acre or greater in non CBPA will also be required to provide water quality treatment as part of the REMSP permit approval.

 For development criteria for RPA, refer to City of Richmond, VA Municipal Code Sec.
 14-264.
 Applicants must submit an Application for Relief from Requirements of the Chesapeake Bay Preservation Program